canonical/snapcraft/docs/howto/bases.rst

 Isolated development environments allow using different versions of Snapcraft simultaneously.

-`Snapcraft rocks`_ are the recommended way to build snaps in a container:
+`Snapcraft rocks`_ are the recommended way to build snaps in a container.

 How to bootstrap a base snap